JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * Haskell is an ML descendant, it shares a lot of the same syntax
 * It is hard-core FP: no direct side effects at all, must use monads for every side-effect (ouch!)
-* It was gaining in popularity a lot but not so much recently, too hard-core for your average programmer
+* It was gaining in popularity but not as much recently, too hard-core for your average programmer

-(Note to self: add more on Haskell novelties, including laziness, type classes, monad uses)
+* Has some very cool features that OCaml does not have, e.g. type classes for principled operator overloading
 ### Lisp / Scheme / Racket

 * Lisp was the very first functional programming language, from the late 50's
   - inspired by Church's Lambda Calculus, circa 1934 - functional programming on paper
-  - Lisp is dynamically typed, there are no type declarations or inference and all errors caught at runtime.
+  - Lisp is dynamically typed, the ancestor of all modern dynamically-typed languages such as Python, JavaScript, etc.  No type-directed programming in any of these!!
   - Allows mutation everywhere (no immutable `let` or immutable lists), but "only mutate when really needed".
 * Scheme was a clean-up of Lisp in the 70's-80's, there were several errors in the Lisp design
   - e.g. dynamic scoping -- closures were not computed in Lisp. (see [closures tangent below](./fp-universe.html#closures))